 The financial risks are managed through strict capital adequacy requirements, liquidity coverage ratios and provisioning policies.
 Operational risks are mitigated by conducting regular stress tests to ensure that the business can withstand adverse economic conditions and maintain adequate levels of capital adequacy, liquidity and profitability even in these conditions.

-IC Markets regulated by the FSA
+Regulation of IC Markets by the ASIC

 In order to be regulated, they have to meet certain requirements.
 These include:

--The operator must have appropriate arrangements in place for protecting client assets
+-The operator must have appropriate arrangements in place for protecting client assets.

 Segregation of Client Funds